joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6492846/2025/07/14/manchester-united-rashford-sancho-garnacho-training/

 **Plan to Permanently Displace Palestinians Threatens to Derail Gaza Truce**\
-`An Israeli proposal to force much of Gazaâs population into a small enclave is now overshadowing negotiations over a truce.`\
+`An Israeli proposal to force much of Gaza’s population into a small enclave is now overshadowing negotiations over a truce.`\
 https://nytimes.com/2025/07/14/world/middleeast/israel-hamas-gaza-cease-fire.html

-**MLB Draft Day 1 takeaways: Bowden on the biggest winners and losers â teams, players and more**\
+**MLB Draft Day 1 takeaways: Bowden on the biggest winners and losers — teams, players and more**\
 `From teams to players to positions to the venue, here are my biggest winners and losers after the first three rounds on Sunday.`\
 https://nytimes.com/athletic/6492762/2025/07/14/mlb-draft-2025-winners-losers-day-1/

-**Trump Says Putin âTalks Nice and Then He Bombs Everybodyâ**\
+**Trump Says Putin ‘Talks Nice and Then He Bombs Everybody’**\
 `Speaking to reporters at Joint Base Andrews, President Trump also told reporters he would send more advanced Patriot missile defense batteries to Ukraine, which NATO member countries would pay for.`\
 https://nytimes.com/video/us/politics/100000010283026/trump-says-putin-talks-nice-and-then-he-bombs-everybody.html

 **Protests in Kenya**\
-`How the unrest began â and what may happen next.`\
+`How the unrest began — and what may happen next.`\
 https://nytimes.com/2025/07/14/briefing/kenya-protests-ruto.html

 **How coaching his son 'brought that spark back' to Home Run Derby contender Byron Buxton**\